konstantinosmpouros/hybrid-recsys/notebooks/README.md

 # notebooks/

-Fifteen notebooks executed in order.
-The first two prepare data/features; then one notebook per model trains **and** evaluates it; four extension notebooks follow; notebook 14 aggregates the comparison (deep eval), and notebook 15 is a practical user-by-user case study.
+Sixteen notebooks executed in order.
+The first two prepare data/features; then one notebook per model trains **and** evaluates it; four extension notebooks follow; notebook 14 aggregates the comparison (deep eval), notebook 15 is a practical user-by-user case study, and notebook 16 is the read-only consolidated evaluation report (all results + every figure).

 ## Execution order